2026 Opera - Pagliacci

 CASEY ROBARDS (CONDUCTOR)

-THOMAS GUNTHER (COUNT ALMAVIVA)
+THOMAS GUNTHER (TONIO)

-THOMAS GUNTHER (COUNT ALMAVIVA)
+THOMAS GUNTHER (TONIO)

-KAREN BEACOM (COUNTESS ALMAVIVA)
+KAREN BEACOM (NEDDA)

 With a voice and stage presence described as “warm and lyrical with a lot of dramatic power” by the Omaha World Herald, Karen Hughes Beacom has made a name for herself on the opera and concert stage.
 A Metropolitan Opera National Council Regional Finalist, her career has crossed borders, with international performances at the Forbidden City Concert Hall in Beijing, China as the soprano soloist in Bach’s Mass in B Minor with the Tianjin Symphony and as the Countess in Le Nozze di Figaro under the baton of Joseph Rescigno in Novafeltria, Bellaria and Sant’Archangelo, Italy.